GAJimmyMoy/DreamMeals/README.md

 ### MVP/PostMVP
 #### MVP
+-Button to generate random pokemon from available range of numbers.

--Render  pokemon Sprite as image.
+-Render  pokemon image.
 -Render initial names of the abilities of the pokemon.
 -Renders description of the abilities in a paragraph.
+-Set stylish background associated with the type of pokemon.

 #### PostMVP